rjohn92/plex/README.md

    - Protocol: TCP
    - Internal IP Address: Your Plex server's IP address (the one obtained in Step 2)

+XFinity makes port forwarding easy with there app.
+Download the app and follow [the instructions](https://www.xfinity.com/support/articles/xfi-port-forwarding)

 ---

 ## Step 7: Run Docker Compose